timboettiger/action-replay-mk-iii/README.md

 ### Legacy Product Status

 The **Action Replay MK III** has not been manufactured or distributed for many years.
 While it is no longer available for purchase through official channels, it is still widely appreciated by retro gamers and collectors.
 Since this product is no longer sold, it is often considered **abandonware**, meaning there are no current copyright or distribution restrictions for personal use.
-However, always check your local regulations regarding abandonware before distribution or modification.
+However, always check your local regulations regarding abandonware before distribution or modification of the provided media files and information.

 ### License